shelbyedmonds/artsy/README.md

 ![File Menu](http://i.imgur.com/7V90nli.png)

 When the user chooses to open an image, a <code>JFileChooser</code> should open up, allowing the user to browse for an image file, open it, and have that image display in the appropriate place.
 When the user chooses to save the result, a <code>JFileChooser</code> should open up, allowing the user to browse for a location to save the result image.
 The actual image file should be written to the file location specified by the user.
-There is a great tutorial on file chooser at [this](http://docs.oracle.com/javase/tutorial/uiswing/components/filechooser.html) link.
 Also, when the user choose to exit, the entire application should immediately exit.

+__Note:__ There is a great tutorial on file chooser at [this](http://docs.oracle.com/javase/tutorial/uiswing/components/filechooser.html) link.

+__Note:__ To make things easier, save the Result image in the PNG file format.

 After opening Image 1 and Image 2, the program should look something like this (these sample images are located in the <code>samples</code> directory in the root of this project):